berops/claudie/docs/troubleshooting/troubleshooting.md

     terraformer-fd664b7ff-dd2h7    1/1     Running     0               8m9s
     ```

-1. After verifying if any pods in a failed state, you can check the logs of the frontend service for each service.
-Typically, if all Claudie pods are scheduled but cluster creation fails, it may be due to missing permissions on the credentials used for Claudie providers.
+1. Examine frontend service logs.
+The frontend service logs will provide insights into any issues during cluster bootstrap and identify the problematic service.
+If cluster creation fails despite all Claudie pods being scheduled, it may suggest lack of permissions for Claudie providers' credentials.
+In this case, frontend logs will point to Terrafomer service, and Terraformer service logs will provide detailed error output.

     ```bash
     kubectl -n claudie logs -l app.kubernetes.io/name=frontend